flintlib/arb/doc/source/arf.rst

 ===============================================================================

-A variable of type :type:`arf_t` holds an arbitrary-precision binary floating-point number, i.e. a rational number of the form `x \times 2^y` where `x, y \in \mathbb{Z}` and `x` is odd;
-or one of the special values zero, plus infinity, minus infinity, or NaN (not-a-number).
+A variable of type :type:`arf_t` holds an arbitrary-precision binary floating-point number: that is, a rational number of the form `x \cdot 2^y` where `x, y \in \mathbb{Z}` and `x` is odd, or one of the special values zero, plus infinity, minus infinity, or NaN (not-a-number).
+There is currently no support for negative zero, unsigned infinity, or a NaN with a payload.

 The *exponent* of a finite and nonzero floating-point number can be defined in different
 ways: for example, as the component *y* above, or as the unique integer *e* such that
-`x \times 2^y = m \times 2^e` where `1/2 \le |m| < 1`.
+`x \cdot 2^y = m \cdot 2^e` where `0.5 \le |m| < 1`.
 The internal representation of an :type:`arf_t` stores the exponent in the latter format.

-The conventions for special values largely follow those of the IEEE floating-point standard.
-At the moment, there is no support for negative zero, unsigned infinity, or a NaN with a payload, though some of these might be added in the future.

-Except where otherwise noted, the output of an operation is the floating-point number obtained by taking the inputs as exact numbers, in principle carrying out the operation exactly, and rounding the resulting real number to the nearest representable floating-point number whose mantissa has at most the specified number of bits, in the specified direction of rounding.
+Except where otherwise noted, the output of an operation is the floating-point number obtained by viewing the inputs as exact numbers, in principle carrying out the mathematical operation exactly, and rounding the resulting real number to the nearest representable floating-point number whose mantissa has at most the specified number of bits, in the specified direction of rounding.
 Some operations are always or optionally done exactly.

-The :type:`arf_t` type is almost identical semantically to the legacy :type:`fmpr_t` type, but uses a more efficient internal representation.
-The most significant differences that the user has to be aware of are:

-* The mantissa is no longer represented as a FLINT :type:`fmpz`, and the internal exponent points to the top of the binary expansion of the mantissa instead of of the bottom.
-Code designed to manipulate components of an :type:`fmpr_t` directly can be ported to the :type:`arf_t` type by making use of :func:`arf_get_fmpz_2exp` and :func:`arf_set_fmpz_2exp`.

-* Some :type:`arf_t` functions return an :type:`int`
-  indicating whether a result is inexact, whereas the corresponding :type:`fmpr_t` functions return an :type:`slong` encoding the relative exponent of the error.
+Functions that might round the result return an :type:`int` flag which will have the value 0 if the result is exact and 1 if the result is inexact (rounded).

 Types, macros and constants
 -------------------------------------------------------------------------------